What is this threat exactly?

 Step 12: Install Webdefender (WordPress anti-malware plugin)

-    Another security addition that we highly recommend is Webdefender.
+Another security addition that I highly recommend is Webdefender.
 It turns out to be a great combination with Wordfence.

 If the result shows no malwares, then you can be certain that your site is totally clean.

 Lastly, we will need to delete all the old backups except for the one you created at the beginning of this guide.

 There is no point in keeping other backups that occupy extra space in your server, which is another cause why your website is infected.